netlify/zip-it-and-ship-it/README.md

 - _Type_: `string`
 - _Default value_: `undefined`

-Defines the path for a manifest file to be created with the results of the functions bundling.
-This file is a JSON-formatted string with the following properties:
+Defines the full path, including the file name, to use for the manifest file that will be created with the functions bundling results.
+For example, `path/to/manifest.json`.
+This file is a
+JSON-formatted string with the following properties:

 - `functions`: An array with the functions created, in the same format as returned by `zipFunctions`